CIROH-UA/ngen-datastream/docs/CIROH_devcon_2024/workshop.md

 A few quick notes before beginning
 * Each command assumes the user's working directory is the `ngen-datastream` top folder
 * `ngen-datastream` will not overwrite a `DATA_DIR`.
-If you attempt to write an already existing path, a message will alert you to either delete it, or set a different `DATA_DIR` with `-d`.
+If you attempt to write to an already existing path, a message will alert you to either delete it, or set a different `DATA_DIR` with `-d`.
 * The commands in this workshop set the number of processes to 4.
 Feel free to use more if you have more cores, though increasing `-n` may contribute to network bottle neck if processing locally.
 Most commands with a resource directory won't suffer from network bottleneck.

 ## Start